anordal/shellharden/README.md

 Usage advice
 ------------

-Don't apply `--besserwisser` blindly; code review is still necessary: A script that *relies* on unquoted behavior (implicit word splitting and glob expansion from variables and command substitutions) to work as intended will do none of that after getting the `--besserwisser` treatment!
+Don't apply `--transform` blindly; code review is still necessary: A script that *relies* on unquoted behavior (implicit word splitting and glob expansion from variables and command substitutions) to work as intended will do none of that after getting the `--transform` treatment!

 In that unlucky case, ask yourself whether the script has any business in doing that.
 All too often, it's just a product of classical shellscripting, and would be better off rewritten, such as by using arrays.
 Even in the opposite case, say the business logic involves word splitting; that can still be done without invoking globbing.
 In short: There is always a better way than the forbidden syntax (if not more explicit), but some times, a human must step in to rewrite.
 See how, in the accompanying [how to do things safely in bash](how_to_do_things_safely_in_bash.md).